LuckyHyena/DnD/tomb_of_annihilation/player_notes/activities_in_the_jungle.md

 ![Chultan Jungle](images/undead-trex.jpg)

 While the party is travelling around Chult, a character may optionally choose to pursue one of the following downtime activities while relying on other members of the party to navigate.
-Any character doing a downtime activity while the party is exploring is distracted, and receives the following penalties:
+Any character doing a downtime activity while the party is exploring is distracted, and suffers the following penalties:

 - Disadvantage on **all saving throws** for the day.
 - Disadvantage on **initiative rolls** during random encounters.